toomas-tartes-27HacQwqvA0-unsplash

 HDBank's Distribution Network HDBank's Distribution Network

-Most Consumers are open to buying financial products via digital, but far fewer make a purchase, especially in emerging markets.
-Most Consumers are open to buying financial products via digital, but far fewer make a purchase, especially in emerging markets.
+Most consumers are open to buying financial products via digital, but far fewer make a purchase, especially in emerging markets.
+Most consumers are open to buying financial products via digital, but far fewer make a purchase, especially in emerging markets.

 Source: McKinsey Asia-Pacific PFS Survey 2021

-Most Consumers are open to buying financial products via digital, but far fewer make a purchase, especially in emerging markets.
-Most Consumers are open to buying financial products via digital, but far fewer make a purchase, especially in emerging markets.
+Most consumers are open to buying financial products via digital, but far fewer make a purchase, especially in emerging markets.
+Most consumers are open to buying financial products via digital, but far fewer make a purchase, especially in emerging markets.

 Source: McKinsey Asia-Pacific PFS Survey 2021